sherinmatt/sql_challenge/README.md

 # sql_challenge

+  ## Background
+  In this project, the main objective was to analyze employee data using SQL

+  ## Technologies Used
+  * PostgresSQL
+  * QuickDBD
+  *
   ## ERD:
     * Firstly, used QucikDBD to create ERD.
     * The diagram shows the necessary information needed for analysis